 Benefits are an important source of income for many households.
 In particular, Universal Credit and work-related benefits increased during the pandemic, which helped support many households.
-Household benefits have been extrapolated in two stages, as initially household benefits are extrapolated based on the change in Universal Credit or other work-related benefit and other benefits.
+Since then, the government have also announced additional support to help households with the cost of living.
+Household benefits have been extrapolated in two stages, initially household benefits are extrapolated based on the announced benefits given to households.
 This has then been constrained to ensure overall benefits follow the national change in benefits.
-For the initial extrapolation, if the household has indicated it is not on Universal Credit or other work-related benefits, its income from benefits has increased in line with CPI inflation.
-Where it is identified as being on Universal Credit and work-related benefits, its benefits were increased by £260 in 2020 Q2 as the government raised weekly benefits by £20.
+If the household has indicated it is not on Universal Credit or other work-related benefits, its income from benefits has increased in line with CPI inflation.
 In order to ensure the change in benefits is in line with national figures, the total household change in benefits is constrained to grow in line with the quarterly change in personal sector transfers from central government according to the GEM.